charleskorn/magic-squares/README.md

 ## Prerequisites

-Java (I use version 1.8, older versions might work.)
+* JVM (I use version 1.8, older versions might work.)

-All other prerequisites will be downloaded automatically when needed.
+All other prerequisites (Gradle, Scala, libraries etc.) will be downloaded automatically when needed.

 ## Testing